-This lab-scale facility in Holland will give manufacturers the capability to do R&D for products that will go into mass production next year.
+This lab-scale facility in Southwest Michigan will give manufacturers the capability to do R&D for products that will go into mass production next year.

 This is how we take the crawl, walk, run methodology into our relationship with our manufacturing partners.